Iliesa Keresoni

 Keresoni has three caps for the National Fijian team making his debut against Tonga in 2008 and played again for Fiji in 2010 against Japan where he scored a try.
 He played against New Zealand in 2011.

 As of early 2010 he signed for Guinness Premiership runners-up Saracens.

 He has played for the season 2010/2011 for CA Périgueux in the 3rd level of French championship.
 This team will play next season in Pro D2 (2nd division).
+Keresoni played his last professional match, against Wales, on 2 October 2011.